kermitt2/biblio-glutton/doc/Install.md

 then delete the old `unpayWall` directory under your storage path.
 Nothing else in the storage is affected, so Crossref, PubMed, HAL and ISTEX do not need reloading.
 The service says so on start if it finds the old directory next to an empty new one.

+The Crossref and HAL records are now compressed with Zstandard and a dictionary instead of snappy, which makes them about a third of the size (see [Compression of the stored records](Build-Databases.md#compression-of-the-stored-records)).
+A database written by 0.3 is read as before, and the daily updates simply write the new format next to the old records, so nothing needs to be done.
+The existing records keep their old size though: to get the smaller database, reload the Crossref dump (and HAL) with 0.4.0.
+Setting `compression: snappy` in `config/glutton.yml` keeps writing the 0.3 format instead.